 Online reputation, also known as e-reputation or cyber reputation, can impact on all aspects of our lives, from job offers to lucrative business contracts, potential partnerships, or our personal lives.
 Therefore, it is necessary to monitor and protect your brand image, both on the web and on social media.

-A lot of players keep springing up in the field of online reputation management; reputation.com, Big Blue Robot, Metal Rabbit Media, to mention a few.
-These can be useful for big name companies and individuals, but they are definitely not the first choice for small business owners and regular people.
+A lot of players keep springing up in the field of online reputation management; Mention, Google Alerts, reputation.com, Big Blue Robot, Metal Rabbit Media, to mention a few.
+These tools may be useful for big brands or well-known personalities, but they are by no means a first choice for brands with a more limited reputation or for individuals.

 Protecting Your E-Reputation

 The various ways through which you can protect your e-reputation include: